 Details of equipment for the practical assessment associated with Units of Competence Ex 003 to Ex 008 and Ex 010:

-In addition other scopes may be permitted provided the ExCB making application relates the scope to the IEC Standards involved and provides full details of the associated outcomes.
+In addition, other scopes may be permitted provided the ExCB making application relates the scope to the IEC Standards involved and provides full details of the associated outcomes.

 The certification body undertakes to abide by the Rules of Procedure laid down in IECEx Basic Rules and IECEx 05.